intel/nauta/docs/user-guide/actions/user.md

 ### Additional Remarks

-In case of any errors during saving of a file with a configuration, the command displays a content of the configuration file on the screen, even if `-l` option _was not_ used.
+In case of any errors during saving of a file with a configuration, the command displays the content of the configuration file on the screen, even if `-l` option _was not_ used.

-If an admin tries to create a user with a name that was used previously by a deleted user, it may happen that the `create` command displays information that the previous user is still being deleted, even if the previous user is not listed on a list of existing users.
-In this case the operation of a creation of a new user should be postponed for 10 minutes, until all user's objects are removed.
+If an administrator creates a user with a name that was used previously by a deleted user, it may happen that the `create` command displays information that the previous user is still being deleted, even if the previous user _is not_ listed on a list of existing users.
+In this case, before creating a new user, postpone the operation for 10 minutes, until all the user's objects are removed.

 ### Returns

 If any issues occur, a message is displayed describing their cause/causes.
-Otherwise a message is returned indicating success.
+Otherwise, a message is returned indicating success.
 If `--list-only` option was given, the command displays also a content of a configuration file.

 ### User Name Requirements